What company records and registers do I have to keep?

-It is the responsibility of directors (or a company secretary, if one is appointed) to ensure these important records are accurate, up-to-date, and made available for public inspection at the company’s registered office address or an appropriate Single Alternate Inspection Location (SAIL address).
+It is the responsibility of directors (or a company secretary, if one is appointed) to ensure these important records are accurate, up to date, and made available for public inspection at the registered office address or an appropriate Single Alternative Inspection Location (SAIL address).

 Where applicable, you should keep the following records and registers:

 - Register of members – shareholders or guarantors

 - Register of directors

 - Register of secretaries

 - Register of charges and instruments creating charges – mortgages or secured loans

 - Minutes of board meetings and shareholders’ meetings

 - Record of directors’ indemnities – security against liability claims or legal costs.